Weather in Vietnam – The Best Time To Visit

 - May temperatures peak and can reach 40oC with the humidity of the coming monsoons.

 - May-October is the wet, summer months, tapering off in November.
-With rains peaking in June and reaching over 300mm.
+With rains peaking in June.

 Vietnam Weather Myths Revealed